codeliner/php-ddd-cargo-sample/README.md

 Project Structure
 -----------------
 There is no problem if you don't know the structure of a ZF2 application.
-All the important parts like the domain and the infrastructure implementation can be found in the [namespace](https://github.com/codeliner/php-ddd-cargo-sample/tree/master/module/Application/src/Application) of the application module.
+All the important parts like the domain and the infrastructure implementation can be found in the [namespace](https://github.com/codeliner/php-ddd-cargo-sample/tree/master/module/CargoBackend/src/CargoBackend) of the CargoBackend module.

+*Note: Project structure has changed in ChapterFour.
+In ChapterOne - ChapterThree the domain and infrastructure classes were included in the Application module!*

 Behavior Driven Design
 ----------------------